Warning! This subjects requires on campus attendance. Refer to Special Requirements for more information.

 - Analyse processes and techniques applicable to culture of aquaculture species.

-- Apply key aquaculture techniques and practices in a workplace or simulated work-integrated experience.
+- Evaluate key aquaculture techniques and practices in a workplace or work-integrated experience

-- Critically reflect on application of aquaculture knowledge and workplace skills to generate plans for self-development.
+- Reflect on the application of aquaculture techniques and transferrable skills in work-relevant settings to generate plans for self-development.

-- Week 3 - Biosecurity, permits, regulations & hygiene
+- Module 3: Biosecurity, permits, regulations and hygiene

-- Week 5 - Live feeds: algae, copepods, artemia &rotifers
+- Module 5: Live feeds: algae, copepods, artemia and rotifers

 In this subject, you will be introduced to key principles and processes of aquaculture.
 This includes examining processes that support all stages of the aquaculture production cycle, including husbandry, hatchery and grow-out, through to harvesting and preparation for distribution.
 You will examine these processes with reference to principles, theory and management techniques applicable to aquatic science and aquaculture operations.
 This will include water quality requirements, stock handling, health and welfare of stock, biosecurity management of key aquaculture species and an introduction to aquaculture management software.
 You will develop and apply your skills and knowledge in these areas through a work-integrated learning placement or project-based experience.